OnePageCRM/OnePageCRM.github.io/_posts/2014-02-20-response-format.md

       <td class="nowrap"><code class="redtext">string</code></td>
       <td><code class="bluetext">error_name</code></td>
       <td>Short description of a failure to be used in your failure handling codes.
-        You can see full lists of possible errors in every resource’s section.</td>
+        You can see full lists of possible errors in every resource's section.</td>
       </tr>
       <tr>
         <td><code class="redtext">string</code></td>